 These numbers don’t seem too much different, but as an example, the speaker with an 88db rating would need 3 times more power to create the same volume as the 93db rated speaker.

 Power ratings determine how much the volume can be increased without distorting the audio.
 The Polk speakers generally handle this well, but the smaller door speakers only handle the lower end of the spectrum well.
 The continuous handling is currently 55 watts, with a peak of 165 watts.
 At the higher rating, users can produce high volumes with little distortion.

 Sound quality for this series ranks with the best available.
 Though the door speakers don’t produce much of the lower-end bass as the very best produce, but the sound is better overall and is very well balanced.
 Because the speakers only have a single tweeter, the midrange sound is produced by the woofer and this helps to produce the balanced sound.

 Among the drawbacks to this series is the depth of the speaker housing, which makes them difficult to install.
 These speakers are the deepest among the five reviewed, and many vehicles don’t have the clearance within the door panel to handle these.
 You can find these speakers below retail price right here.

 #4 – Kenwood KFC – $54.95

-Among the best, and reaching number four on our list today, is the Kenwood KFCseries.
-These speakers definitely deserve to be in any best car speakers list.
+Among the best, and reaching number four on our list today, is the Kenwood KFC series.
+These speakers definitely deserve to be on any best car speakers list.
 The frequency range for this series is between 30 and 22k Hz and the balance is excellent.
 Both the base and mid-ranges are very full without being distorted and produce very detailed sound throughout the range.